15 Aug Suspending Light Within Photography

 He comes from a diverse and esoteric background of music, photography and digital arts with his father being a successful pro-am photographer and artist as well as engineer and his younger brother being an acknowledged and pioneering electronic musician.

 Alan still works in management of oilfield development and plans to eventually pursue image creation as a full-time career having already had one book published, working on a second, has had several images used as album covers and has exhibited many times.
+His photography website may be accessed via this link.

 Growing up in Perth, Western Australia Brett developed a fascination for far-away places.
 Which is lucky because from Perth, pretty much everywhere is far-away.
 He also has a life-long passion for the ocean, starting from childhood adventures in small boats through a stint in the navy when a big steel ship was his home for some years.